AllDayRuckoff/has-offers-pushover/README.md

 HassOffers
 ==========

-Queries the HasOffers API and pushes notifications using Pushover
+Queries the HasOffers API and pushes notifications using Pushover.